Thomas Pride

-Thomas Pride, c.
-1606/1608 to 23 October 1658, was a brewer and political activist from Somerset who fought for Parliament during the Wars of the Three Kingdoms.
+Colonel Thomas Pride (c.
+1607 – 23 October 1658) was an English army officer who fought on the Parliamentarian side during the Wars of the Three Kingdoms.
 He is best known for being one of the regicides of Charles I, and the instigator of Pride's Purge in December 1648.

 Personal details

 Thomas Pride was born in Ashcott, Somerset, son of William Pride, a local tradesman.
 His exact date of birth is unknown but he was apprenticed to a City of London merchant in January 1622 and since the normal age for this was between 14 and 17 years old, he was probably born between 1606 and 1608.

 Shortly after his seven-year apprenticeship finished in 1629, he married Elizabeth Tomson, daughter of another London merchant.
 His 1658 will made bequests to four sons, Thomas, Joseph, William and Samuel, and a daughter, Elizabeth.

 Career

 Pride went into business as a brewer, and by the early 1640s owned two brewhouses in Surrey and possibly one in Edinburgh.
 He was also an ensign in the London Trained bands and when the First English Civil War began in August 1642, he served as a captain in the Parliamentarian under Robert Devereux, 3rd Earl of Essex, and was eventually promoted to the rank of colonel.
 He distinguished himself at the Battle of Preston in 1648 and with his regiment took part in the military occupation of London in December 1648, which was the first step towards bringing King Charles I to trial.